Denunciation Movement: History

 Initially, Christians were reluctant to participate in the movement and early meetings, ordered to start in May, "were not popular or successful."
 To push the effort forward, the New China News Agency of Shanghai published an article by Liu Liang-mo (刘良模), a YMCA secretary, on May 15 under the title "How to Hold a Successful Accusation Meeting."
 Liu wrote, "Every church and the city-wide church federation ought to first organize an accusation committee.
 They should first study whom they want to accuse, and whom to invite to do the accusing."
 In preliminary accusation meetings the committee was to "discover a few people who accuse with the greatest power and invite them to participate in the large accusation meeting," at the same time correcting any weaknesses in their speaking.

 Premier Zhou Enlai issued a decree on July 24, part of which stipulated that churches receiving help from American missions should immediately sever all relations and that American mission boards should cease all activities in China.
 Because of the widespread failure to induce Christians to participate in the Denunciation Movement, Tian Feng announced in its August 11 issue that the TSRM was suspending establishing local chapters until the Denunciation Movement, which it called the "most important task for Christianity in China," was "done well."
 Helen Ferris, an American missionary to China, reported that having a successful accusation meeting against at least four of its own members had become a prerequisite for any group to register.

-Some Chinese Christian leaders, notably Wang Ming-Dao and Watchman Nee, opposed holding accusation meetings.
+Some Chinese Christian leaders, notably Wang Ming-Dao, opposed holding accusation meetings.
 Wang considered the TSRM's leaders to be modernists who had denied key tenets of the Christian faith and hence were non-believers.
 After outlining his differences with the writings of Y. T. Wu and K. H. Ting, Wang wrote, "We will not unite in any way with these unbelievers, nor will we join any of their organizations."
 Wang was vehemently attacked by TSRM leaders, particularly Ting, who accused Wang of "hatred toward the New China."
 For his stand against TSRM Wang was arrested and charged as a "counter-revolutionary" in August 1955.

-Nee felt that accusation meetings led by the government and modernists would intrude upon the church's jurisdiction.
 Liu-Liang Mo was specifically assigned to hold accusation meetings in Shanghai and the denunciation meetings held there were "particularly intense."
+Watchman Nee instructed the Local Churches in Shanghai to participate in the Denunciation Movement.
 One Shanghai meeting drew 12,000 attendees.
 By September 15, 1953, there had been 227 large-scale denunciation meetings in 153 cities.
 Eventually Liu was able to hold an accusation meeting in the Nanyang Road meeting place of the church in Shanghai, but the meeting fell far below Liu's expectations.
 Nee was subsequently arrested on charges related to the Wu-fan (Five-Anti) Campaign on April 10, 1952, though the propaganda leading up to his trial in 1956 and the TSRM resolution that supported the government's action focused on accusations of "counter-revolutionary" activities.